Stderr and Stdout: Understanding Logs and Output

 and stderr

 file unless otherwise specified.
-This means that both regular output and error messages are captured in the same file, facilitating later review.
+This means that both normal output and error messages will be captured in the same file for later review.
 However, in some cases, it may be more useful to separate these two outputs.

 and stderr